-We’re big believers in Murphy’s law here at Gutter and Roof Repairs, chances are if you’re roof is going to spring a leak it’s going to be when there’s lots of rain expected over the next few days, or when there’s a large storm and many other Brisbane homes need to get their roofs repaired so there’s a delay in getting out to you.
+We’re big believers in Murphy’s law here at Gutter and Roof Repairs; chances are if you’re roof is going to spring a leak it’s going to be when there’s lots of rain expected over the next few days, or when there’s a large storm and many other Brisbane homes need to get their roofs repaired.

-If you’ve discovered your roof has a leak in it, it’s important that you at least try to stop the leak temporarily until a professional roof leak repair contractor (like us) can get out and take a good look over your roof.
-There are several things you can do to temporarily stop the leaks in your roof, but it’s important that you don’t damage your roof in the process or ultimately make our job harder when we can get there to repair your roof.
+If you’ve discovered your roof is leaking, it’s important that you at least try to stop the leak temporarily until a professional Brisbane roof repairer can get out and take a good look over your roof.
+There are several things you can do to temporarily stop the leaks in your roof, but it’s important that you don’t further damage your roof in the process.

 How to tell if you’ve got a leak in your roof

 There are lots of different ways that leaks in your roof can present themselves – from a damp section in your ceiling after some rain, through to water running down your internal walls during a storm.
 Here are some ways to tell if you might have an issue with your roof.

 If you find a circular stain on your ceiling, it’s a sign that water is leaking through your roof.
 Stains aren’t always visible and can sometimes be hard to spot.
 If the stain is new, growing in size or looks moist or is moist to touch (try putting a piece of paper towel up to it to see if it becomes damp) that’s usually a surefire sign you’ve got a leak of some sort.